tmtxt/tmtxt.github.com/_drafts/2025-08-22-storing-client-specific-data-in-mssql.md

 - Hard to validate and enforce structure.
 - Parsing logic is error-prone (escaping, ordering, missing values).
-- Poor queryability; usually requires full scans or application-side parsing.
+- Poor queryability; usually requires full scans or complex parsing logic (see the example).
+You probably needs to write your own tool to generate the parsing logic if you have more data

 Use when:

 - Data is low-volume and rarely queried individually.
 - You are integrating with a legacy schema and plan to evolve to JSON or columns later.
 - You primarily display the data back to users rather than compute on it.

+Example: Take a look at this file for a simple example about designing a Customs Declaration table that can store data for specific country [option-1-store-as-formatted-text.sql](/files/2025-08-22-storing-client-specific-data-in-mssql/option-1-store-as-formatted-text.sql)

 ## Option 2: Store in a JSON column